Full Guide to Force Delete Files/Folders on Windows/Mac

 Step 4: Try deleting the file again.

 Note: If there were thousands of files stored in one folder and you can’t figure out which files are not removable.
-The best way to force deleted files/folders is by using the third-party tool to unlock the entire folder and then deleted it.
+The best way to force deleted files/folders is by using the third-party tool to unlock the entire folder and then delete it.
 After that, all of the files will be deleted together with the folder.

 Recover Accidentally Deleted Files Using Bitwar Data Recovery

 What if sometimes when users force delete a photo, file, video and some other kinds of unwanted data using a third-party tool, they can recover those files via Recycle Bin.
 But that method doesn’t work for users who delete a file by using CMD, pressing Shift + Delete, or simply emptying Recycle Bin.
 In these kinds of scenarios, to recover the deleted files, you can rely on Bitwar Data Recovery, which can retrieve those deleted files in minutes.
 Refer to the steps to see how it works magic.

 Step 1: Visit the official website of Bitwar Data Recovery.
 Download and Install it on your computer.

 Step 2: Launch the software, select the disk drive where the files had been before they got deleted and then click on Next.